RC Strasbourg coach leaps to Majeed Waris defence after another ‘blank’ performance

 However, coach Laurey believes the criticisms are unfair.

-Waris is yet to score in 10 league appearances for the side this season.
+Waris is yet score in 10 league appearances for the side this season.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.